 Dental implants, if done right, are very esthetic.
 When you have a missing tooth, the root form is placed in your jaw, and the crown is attached to it.
 Therefore, your tooth looks like it is growing out of the gums, exactly like a natural tooth.

-Read Dr. Chal’s long list of credentials.
-You may also be interested to know how much effort he devotes to continuing education.
+You may also be interested to know how much effort Dr. Chal devotes to continuing education.
 He attends two hundred hours of continuing education courses a year.
 To give you an idea of how much that is, that would take about a month and a half if he were to do that in one stretch.

 Do dental implants function naturally?

 People wonder if dental implants are as sturdy as natural teeth.
 The answer is, yes, they are.
 Following a brief adaptation period, chewing capacity is the same as natural teeth.